Katherine Mansfield and Virginia Woolf in Letters and Diaries

 When Virginia Woolf and Katherine Mansfield met, is a matter of where you get your information from.
 Some sources say they met at the end of 1916, others say at the beginning of 1917.
 Some say the two writers were introduced by Lytton Strachey, others say by Mansfield’s Ukrainian friend, Samuel Koteliansky.
 We’ll probably never know for sure and, to be honest, it probably doesn’t even matter so much.
 What matters is that Katherine met Virginia, and over the next 6 years, until Katherine’s death in 1923, they had a tumultuous relationship, marked by appraisal and appreciation, but also by sharp critique and cold shoulders.

-By the summer of 1917 Katherine and Virginia were acquainted enough with each other to be paying each other visits.
+By the summer of 1917 Katherine Mansfield and Virginia Woolf were acquainted enough with each other to be paying each other visits.
 Katherine was in awe of Virginia and her “passion for writing” and said it in so many words in a letter written that summer.
 They were planning a visit for dinner.
 The Woolfs’ Hogarth Press was already up and running and Virginia was looking for an author to publish.
 By the 25th of July, the date of her next letter, Katherine’s ‘Prelude’ had been accepted for publication.

 The memory of the last evening is so curious… a feeling that outside the window floated a deep dark stream full of a silent rushing of little eels with pointed ears going to Norway and back… Pray consider how rare it is to find someone with the same passion for writing that you have, who desires to be scrupulously truthful with you – and to give you the freedom of the city without any reserves at all [21 June 1917]